BrandonNivin/Crocodile-Classification/README.md

 ## Project Overview

-The goal of this project is to predict crocodile common name based on a set of measurable features (such as length, weight, and environmental attributes).
-We compare multiple supervised learning models and analyze their performance using standard classification metrics.
+The goal of this project is to predict the crocodiles' common name based on a set of measurable features (such as length, weight, and environmental attributes).
+We compared multiple supervised learning models and analyzed their performance using standard classification metrics.

 The notebook walks through: